westnordost/osmapi/README.md

 ## Installation

-Add `de.westnordost:osmapi:1.2` as a Maven dependency.
-On Android, exclude kxml2 from the dependencies since it is already built-in.
+Add [`de.westnordost:osmapi:1.3`](https://maven-repository.com/artifact/de.westnordost/osmapi/1.3) as a Maven dependency or download the jar from there.
+On Android, you need to exclude kxml2 from the dependencies since it is already built-in, like so:

+		compile ('de.westnordost:osmapi:1.3')
+		{
+			exclude group: 'net.sf.kxml', module: 'kxml2' // already included in Android }

 ## Basic Usage